chesio/bc-cache/README.md

 ## Installation

-BC Security is not available at WordPress Plugins Directory, but there are several other ways you can get it.
+BC Cache is not available at WordPress Plugins Directory, but there are several other ways you can get it.

 ### Using WP-CLI